tinymce/tinymce-docs/plugins/spellchecker.md

 ## Options

 These settings affect the execution of the `spellchecker` plugin by modifying how spellchecking is handled.
-If you need an introduction to setting up server-side spell checking with TinyMCE please [refer to this section]({{ site.baseurl }}/get-started/spell-checking/) in the Get Started guide.
+If you need an introduction to setting up server-side spell checking with TinyMCE please [refer to this section]({{ site.baseurl }}/general-configuration-guide/spell-checking/) in the General Configuration Guide.

 ### `spellchecker_callback`